Thinkhaya III of Toungoo: Break from Ava

 At first, Thinkhaya was unsure of the new king.
 When Thado ordered the southern vassal rulers to Ava, he reluctantly went there, bringing a small retinue led by Myat Hla.
 At Ava, Thado tried to woo the vassal rulers for their support.
 Thinkhaya pledged support to the king but he and Myat Hla also assessed that Thado's army was not strong enough.
 Several vassal rulers apparently made the same assessment.
 Rulers of Toungoo, Taungdwin, Thissein, Yenantha, Pinle and Onbaung all revolted soon after they got back to their home region.
 According to the chronicle Toungoo Yazawin, Thinkhaya sent a formal letter to Thado, addressing the latter as "younger brother", and declaring is independence from Ava as well as his preparedness to go to war, if necessary.

 Thinkhaya had an implicit ally in King Binnya Ran I of Hanthawaddy Pegu.
 Although Ran had signed a peace treaty with King Thihathu of Ava just three years earlier, the Hanthawaddy king decided to support the insurrections.
-Ran readily gave shelter to Thinkhaya's younger brother, Gov. Nawrahta of Paungde, who defected c.
-January 1427 after his superior Gov. Min Maha of Prome sided with Thado.
+Ran readily gave shelter to Thinkhaya's younger brother, Gov. Anawrahta of Paungde, who defected c.
+January 1427 (Note: (Hmannan Vol. 2 65): About eight months into Thado's regin, which means January 1427.) after his superior Gov. Min Maha of Prome sided with Thado.
 Ran seized the southernmost district of Prome, Tharrawaddy, and made Nawrahta governor of Tharrawaddy.
 Ava could not respond at all as it was facing more serious rebellions closer to home.
+(Note: (Hmannan Vol. 2 2003: 67): The most serious rebellion was at Pinle, 70 km southeast of Ava.
+The rebellion was led by Prince Minye Kyawhtin, son of Crown Prince Minye Kyawswa and grandson of King Minkhaung I.)